yogiraaz/nightwolf-cotribution/git.md

    Q3) What are distributed version control systems (DVCS)?

        Distributed revision control synchronizes repositories by transferring patches from peer to peer.
-       There is no single c
+       There is no single central version of the codebase instead, each user can download a working copy and full change history.
 Hence not requiring to be connected to the server all the time.
        Example : GIT

    Q4) What are centralized version control systems (CVCS)?